Study group convenor information

 As a study group convenor, we need your help to keep track of where DSA funding is going.
 So we ask you to fill in three forms - which we keep as short as possible.
 Your forms are:

-Budget protocol form. for approval if you are planning any events.
+- Budget protocol form (xls).
+For approval if you are planning any events.
 Fill this in to approve spending before you spend it.

-Report what you did last year.
-Please complete this short form in excel every year.
+- Report what you did last year.
+Please complete the questions outlined in the first part of this short Word document, every year.
 The facts from your annual report on group activity will go in the SG co-ordinator's report.
 Your report helps secure your group's funding for next year.

-You must read these guidelines - which were updated in 2012.
+You must read these convenor guidelines (PDF) - which were updated in 2017.

 Who to ask for help

-If you have a specialist question on running your study group just ask either of our two Study Group Co-ordinators:
+If you have a specialist question on running your study group just ask any of our three Study Group Co-ordinators:

 Dr Ben Jones firstname.lastname@example.org